ctools/ctools/doc/source/users/reference_manual/csmodelinfo.rst

     Show type of extended model in source name?

 ``(free_color=green) [string]``
-    Color for sources with free parameters (any ds9 color or hex code)
+    Color for sources with free parameters (any ds9 color or hex code).

 ``(fixed_color=magenta) [string]``
-    Color for sources without free parameters (any ds9 color or hex code)
+    Color for sources without free parameters (any ds9 color or hex code).

 Standard parameters